rjoleary/cs452-kernel/proposal.md

 1. Hopefully, this is a challenge we complete with milestone 2.
 2. This adds onto the existing path finding implementation.
-The weight of the Pokemon subtracks from the length of the path.
+The weight of the Pokemon subtracts from the length of the path.
+As for a branch misprediction, we want to be on the path which leads to the next most optimal Pokemon.
 3. If we measure stopping distance as a function of the train's velocity, `S(t_v)`, then the stopping time relative `t` to the moving Pokemon (velocity `p_v` and position `p_d`) becomes `t = (p_d-p_v*t-S(t_v))/t_v` (solve for `t`).
-As for a branch misprediction, we want to be on the path which leads to the next most optimal Pokemon.
+The equation may need some tweaking, but is certainly possible when you take into account relative velocities.

 ## Appendix: What is Pokemon?